kkbin505/Voice_Clone/README.md

 • Acoustic Features: A Mel-spectrogram extractor was also used to derive the necessary low-level acoustic features.

 # Step 4 & 5: Training the Model (Sequential Fine-Tuning)

+There are 2 ways in the model to train the model:
+1. Few-Shot Cloning
+2. Zero-Shot Cloning

+Few-Shot Cloning:
 This constituted the core training phase, utilizing transfer learning from a massive pre-trained model (trained on 2000+ hours of multilingual data).
 Due to my hardware constraints, I implemented specific optimizations:
 • Hardware Configuration: I used the AdamW optimizer and enabled FP16 (Half Precision) training to reduce memory consumption and accelerate computation.
 The Batch Size was reduced to 4 to prevent OOM errors.
 The fine-tuning was carried out in two sequential steps: